This Retro Highlighter Tip Has Gone Viral — But It Should Stay In The Past

 @refinery29 Does this retro highlighting technique really work? #whiteconcealer #beautyinatik #makeuptest ♬ Ascend - SEDVTED

 Like Way and Erin, I made sure to do my makeup as usual first; highlighter should be the last step.
-I mixed Kosas Revealer Skin Improving Foundation, £35, with MAC Strobe Dewy Skin Tint, £30, and applied Charlotte Tilbury Beauty Light Wand in Peachgasm, £30, on my cheeks to create this dewy base, then swiped the concealer onto the same areas as the pros.
-Using Vieve 117 Foundation Brush, £26, I blended it all in as quickly as I could to stop the product from drying out and becoming chalky.
+I mixed Kosas Revealer Skin Improving Foundation, $67, with MAC Strobe Dewy Skin Tint, $64, and applied Charlotte Tilbury Beauty Light Wand in Peachgasm, $60, on my cheeks to create this dewy base, then swiped the concealer onto the same areas as the pros.
+Using a foundation brush, I blended it all in as quickly as I could to stop the product from drying out and becoming chalky.

 Advertisement